 How long should I wait to start running/working out again after I’ve completed the marathon?

 Unless you are injured, get moving the day after the race.
-You will feel stiff and like your legs are attached to your body backward, but it’s best to hop on the elliptical machine, get in the pool, or even do a short 1- to 2-mile easy run just to get the blood circulating to your sore muscles.
+You will feel stiff, like your legs are attached to your body backward, but it’s best to hop on the elliptical machine, get in the pool, or even do a short 1- to 2-mile easy run just to get the blood circulating to your sore muscles.
 Counterintuitive as it may seem, it will help you feel better sooner.
 Rest fully the next day or two, and then keep up the cross-training and easy running throughout the next two weeks.
-We have a great marathon and half-marathon recovery plan, which you can get here.